Stregsystem TUI Written in gnuCOBOL

 Like the real programmers we all strive to become, I look back at my roots and think, "They were the real deal."
 And by "the real deal" I mean they had the headache of writing programmes on punchcards in the 80-column punchcard format, and not dropping or damaging the punchcards in the meantime.

-This format restructures the line length of a programme to 80 characters/columns, where each row is then a line.
-But it isn't just 80 columns, no, noβ€”that would be easy; they also have specific meanings:
+This format restricts the line length of a programme to 80 characters/columns, where each row is then a line.
+But it isn't just 80 columns, that would be easy.
+They also have semantic meanings:

 • Columns 1–6: Sequence numbers (optional, usually blank)